 You’ll find a workaround to the problem, but soon the slowness of the network will catch up to you again.

-What you need to do, is get to the root of the problem.
+What you need to do, is get to the root cause of the problem.

 It could be related to an application consuming too much bandwidth, a user streaming Netflix constantly, or even an issue at the ISP.

-Identifying the root by using a free bandwidth monitor will help you get rid of the problem and improve your bandwidth usage.
+Identifying the root cause by using a bandwidth monitor will help you get rid of the problem and improve your bandwidth usage.

 We've created this step-by-step guide that will show you different case scenarios of how you can keep track of your bandwidth usage, especially for Windows Servers: